Hopefully this is a great starting point to get your trip to Kerala going.

 Pallichira Road, Vayitharamattom, Kumarakom, Kerala 686563, India

-This is just the tip of the iceberg in terms of the things to do in Kerala, with so many towns and places to visit, see, eat, shop, etc. But hopefully this is a great starting point to get your trip to Kerala going, so you can experience all that the South of India has to offer.
+This is just the tip of the iceberg in terms of the things to do in Kerala, with so many towns and places to visit, see, eat, shop, and so much more.
+Hopefully our guide is a great starting point to get your trip to Kerala going, so you can experience all that the South of India has to offer.

 Sophia lived in India for 2.5 years.